Pauli GF, Chen SN, Simmler C, Lankin D, Goedecke T, Jaki B, Friesen JB, McAlpine J, Napolitano J

 The spreadsheets are made available for educational and academic purposes under a Creative Commons license, under the conditions stated in each spreadsheet.
 Please read and follow the 'License and Disclaimer' page of the spreadsheets.

-Important Note: The authors, in some instance together with other copyright holders, hold a copyright ownership interest in any copyrightable information provided on this website.
+Important Notes: The UofIL Privacy Statement and policies apply to all content of these webpages.
+No reponsibility is assumed for information accuracy or the information itself, including via links.
+See disclaimer for further stipulations.
+The authors, in some instance together with other copyright holders, hold a copyright ownership interest in any copyrightable information provided on this website.
 Files may be downloaded for personal use only.
-Users are not otherwise permitted to reproduce, republish, redistribute, or sell any of this information, either in whole or in part, in either machine-readable form or any other form without permission from the authors. (c) 2014 firstname.lastname@example.org, UIC, Chicago (IL)
+Users are not otherwise permitted to reproduce, republish, redistribute, or sell any of this information, either in whole or in part, in either machine-readable form or any other form without permission from the authors. (c) 2014 email@example.com, UIC, Chicago (IL)